Minnesota State–Moorhead Dragons: Rivalries

 The Red River Valley Showdown vs the University of Minnesota Crookston Golden Eagles for the State Farm Traveling Trophy.
 MSUM leads the series 14–7.
 The series ended in 2020 when UMC cut its football program.

 The Battle for the Paddle Trophy vs the University of Mary (Bismarck).
-The series is tied 8-8.
+MSUM leads the series 10-8.
 The Paddle was developed by the student governments, as both schools are located near a river.
 UMary is located on the Missouri River and MSUM is near the Red River.

 The Battle for the Axe vs Bemidji State University.
-MSUM leads 37–33–3 in the series for the trophy which dates back to 1948.
+MSUM leads 38–34–3 in the series for the trophy which dates back to 1948.
 The axe originated in the village of Mount Hagon, New Guinea.
-The series as a whole dates back to 1929, with MSUM holding a 47–38–3 series lead in total.
+The series as a whole dates back to 1929, with MSUM holding a 47–40–3 series lead in total.

 The Dragons also had a cross-town rivalry with Concordia College in Moorhead.
 Concordia leads the now defunct rivalry 49–25–12, winning the final game in a 34–32 thriller.
 Today Concordia plays at the NCAA Division III level in the Minnesota Intercollegiate Athletic Conference.
 The two schools still play in other sports, such as basketball.